 We know that as you prepare to visit a new church there are often a lot of questions.
 We hope to answer all of these questions for you so that you will feel comfortable when you visit us this Sunday!

 What do you have for my kids?
 While we strongly encourage full-family participation in worship (including our littlest ones!) we understand that sometimes kids just need to get some wiggles out.
-During our worship services, a “no-hush” room is available for you.
-This room is primarily suitable for kids under 3 years old.
-The room is gated off, provided with diaper supplies, a changing pad, and some toys available for kids.
-The service is broadcast on a television so you don’t have to miss any of the service.
+A nursery is available during services for any kids and moms needing a break.

-After morning worship, all of our children are invited to our Psalm School, where our children’s coordinator will spend a few minutes teaching them how to sing a song from the Bible.
-During the Sunday school time (11:30am-12:00pm), we invite older kids to join the adult Sunday school.
-Smaller children can join the children’s Sunday school class for a short, age-appropriate lesson, followed by time to play together!
+After morning worship, all children are invited to our Psalm School, where our children’s coordinator will spend a few minutes teaching them how to sing a song from the Bible.
+For Sunday school, we invite older kids and teenagers to join the adults.
+Younger children can join the children’s Sunday school class for a short, age-appropriate lesson, followed by time to play together!

 What kind of music do you have?
 The Bible’s chief emphasis in praise is on the people of God singing together; our music is designed to highlight that emphasis.
 You will hear a variety of instruments, but our music would mostly be considered “traditional.”
 We sing from both the Trinity Hymnal and the ARP Psalter (singable translations of all 150 psalms from the Bible).
 Our aim for our music is to emphasize both God’s holiness in heaven and His closeness to us through His Spirit.